Jewish Defense League chapters: German chapter

-The Jewish Defense League of Germany (German: Jüdische Verteidigungsliga) was formed during September 2009.
-The chairman is Steven Weigang.
-The German Chapter includes both the Austrian and Switzerland area.
+The JDL Germany was formed in 2009 by Steven Weigang.
+Weigang told Aljazeera in 2011 that he considers the JDL to be necessary to prevent a second holocaust.
+The German Interior Ministry views the JDL as a violence-prone organization that openly professes the terrorist teachings of Meir Kahane and reveres the Hebron attacker Baruch Goldstein as a hero.

 Swedish chapter

 The Jewish Defense League of Sweden was formed in 2008.
 The chairman is Adi.
 He was appointed by then JDL Europe National Director, Ariel Nahal.

 French chapter

 The French JDL chapter was formed in October 2000.

 The chapter has garnered some interest by the media after some alleged violent acts by some of its members, and a condemnation in 2003.
 Some prominent political parties and movements in France have publicly supported a petition to ban the French JDL.
 The chapter has forged ties with Marine Le Pen, a fellow opponent of the new anti-semitism in France.

-Paris chapter

 Lyon chapter

 JDL Lyon was founded on May 31, 2009.

 Holland chapter

 JDL Holland was founded by 8 Jews during Hanukkah, 2010.